 If you have enough yard space to do it, however, building a more permanent open-air kayak storage shed is a great option.

-This will make storing your kayaks every time as simple as placing them in the shed and it eliminates the need to worry about tarping them and regularly clearing snow all winter.
+This will make storing your kayaks as simple as placing them in the shed.
+It eliminates the need to worry about tarping them and regularly clearing snow all winter.

 Your Environment

-The regular winter conditions in your area should also be accounted for when picking the right kayak storage solution.
+Do consider the winter conditions in your area when picking the right kayak storage solution.

-Those that live in climates that receive heavy amounts of annual snowfall are those most likely to need a solid structure under which to store their kayaks.
+Those who live in climates that receive heavy amounts of annual snowfall, are most likely to need a solid structure under which to store their kayaks.

-If this is the case for you, your larger concern will probably be small animals or insects creating homes in your kayak during the winter.
+If this is the case for you, your larger concern will probably be small animals or insects creating homes in your kayak.
 And you already know the value of a quality tarp in alleviating that issue.

-The three main winter factors that cause damage to your kayak in the winter are temperature swings, moisture, and critters.
-So identifying which of those factors is most prevalent in your environment will help you choose the best kayak storage solution for your situation.
+The three main winter factors that cause damage to your kayak are temperature swings, moisture, and critters.
+Identifying the most prevalent in your environment will help you choose the best kayak storage solution for your situation.